maravento/blackip/README.md

 #### Advanced Rules

-**blackip** contains millions of IP addresses, therefore it is recommended: / **blackip** contiene millones de direcciones IP, por tanto se recomienda:
+BlackIP contains millions of IP addresses, therefore it is recommended: / BlackIP contiene millones de direcciones IP, por tanto se recomienda:

 - Use `blackcidr.txt` to add IP/CIDR that are not included in `blackip.txt` (By default it contains some Block CIDR) / Use `blackcidr.txt` para agregar IP/CIDR que no están incluidas en `blackip.txt` (Por defecto contiene algunos Block CIDR)
 - Use `allowip.txt` (a whitelist of IPv4 IP addresses such as Hotmail, Gmail, Yahoo. etc.) / Use `allowip.txt` (una lista blanca de direcciones IPs IPv4 tales como Hotmail, Gmail, Yahoo. etc)